cml87/SpringCore_111_forJenkins/README.md

 Instead of xml configuration we can make the Spring IoC container to read beans configuration from a Java configuration class.
 Most newly developed applications in Spring use Java configuration because it is easier to understand.
 We can create the configuration class in the root package of our project.

+Almost everything in Spring can now be configured using Java configuration.

+The configuration class can be annotated with `@Configuration` which give other functionalities that I still don't understand.

 #### Java: constructor injection